+Measure - ID W2.2

+Title High-efficiency Well Pumps in Disa Area

+Sector Water

+Timeline 2022-2025

-Measure - ID W2.2 Title High-efficiency Well Pumps in Disa Area Sector Water Timeline 2022-2025 Implementing Agency Aqaba Water Company (AWC) Stakeholders Involved Ministry of Water and Irrigation (MWI), Water Authority of Jordan (WAJ) Target Group Water sector in Disa area Objective Improve energy efficiency in Disa Wells by replacing well pumps with high-efficiency pumps.
-The primary objective of this project is to substantially improve energy efficiency.
+Implementing Agency Aqaba Water Company (AWC)

+Stakeholders Involved Ministry of Water and Irrigation (MWI), Water Authority of Jordan (WAJ)

+Target Group Water sector in Disa area

+Objective Improve energy efficiency in Disa Wells by replacing well pumps with high-efficiency pumps.

+Description The primary objective of this project is to substantially improve energy efficiency.
 This goal will be achieved through the replacement of current pumps with advanced, high-efficiency models.
 The project involves a series of pivotal stages: Initially, an assessment of existing pump stations in Disa will be undertaken.
 This assessment will identify pumps that are prime candidates for replacement and determine optimal locations for the integration of high-efficiency pumps.
 Through the selection process, appropriate high-efficiency pump models will be chosen, considering factors such as performance, energy consumption, and compatibility with the existing infrastructure.
-Following this, the chosen high-efficiency pumps will be installed, Description and to ensure effective operation and maintenance, a comprehensive training program will be devised for operators, encompassing proper pump operation, maintenance protocols, and troubleshooting procedures specific to the new models.
+Following this, the chosen high-efficiency pumps will be installed, and to ensure effective operation and maintenance, a comprehensive training program will be devised for operators, encompassing proper pump operation, maintenance protocols, and troubleshooting procedures specific to the new models.
 Throughout the project's duration, a monitoring and evaluation system will be in place to continually track energy consumption, pump performance, and overall efficiency.
 The gathered data will be analysed to quantify energy savings and improvements resulting from the pump replacements.
 The project's transition to high-efficiency pumps will yield a reduction in energy consumption, thereby lowering carbon emissions and overall environmental impact.
-This aligns with broader sustainability objectives centred on energy Measure Cost efficiency.
-1.5 million JOD Source of Funding Funding is not secured Cost / Energy Saved 100 JOD/ MWh Key performance indicators (KPIs) to measure the progress of the project, indicators Manitarian Impact · · · · · · · · · · · · · · · · · · · Monitoring and Quantification of Key performance indicators (KPIs) to measure the progress of the project, indicator could include energy consumption reduction, pump performance improvement, carbon emissions reduction, and successful completion of training programs.
-The description of the project o
+This aligns with broader sustainability objectives centred on energy efficiency.

+Measure Cost 1.5 million JOD

+Source of Funding Funding is not secured

+Cost / Energy Saved 100 JOD/ MWh

+Monitoring and Quantification of Impact Key performance indicators (KPIs) to measure the progress of the project, indicators could include energy consumption reduction, pump performance improvement, carbon emissions reduction, and successful completion of training programs.
+A reduction in energy consumption by 1 GWh/year corresponds to a cost savings of approximately 0.21 million JOD/year.

+Measure - ID W2.3

+Title Improving Pumps Performance Using Variable Frequency Drive (VFD) in Aqaba

+Sector Water

+Timeline 2022-2024

-Measure - ID W2.3 Title Improving Pumps Performance Using Variable Frequency Drive (VFD) in Aqaba Sector Water Timeline 2022-2024 Implementing Agency Aqaba Water Company (AWC) Stakeholders Ministry of Water and Irrigation (MWI), United States Agency for International Development Involved (USAID), Water Authority of Jordan (WAJ) Target Group Water sector in Aqaba Objective Increase energy efficiency and reduce cost of energy to the national economy via VFD Objective controls on pumps in different areas.
-The implementation of Variable Frequency Drive (VFD) controls on pumps in different areas is proposed.
+Implementing Agency Aqaba Water Company (AWC)

+Stakeholders Involved Ministry of Water and Irrigation (MWI), United States Agency for International Development (USAID), Water Authority of Jordan (WAJ)

+Target Group Water sector in Aqaba

+Objective Increase energy efficiency and reduce cost of energy to the national economy via VFD controls on pumps in different areas.

+Description The implementation of Variable Frequency Drive (VFD) controls on pumps in different areas is proposed.
 VFDs adjust pump motor speed based on actual water demand, by operating pumps at lower speeds during periods of low water demand, energy consumption is significantly reduced, resulting in cost savings and a lower carbon footprint.
-Description VFDs also extend the lifespan of pumping equipment.
+VFDs also extend the lifespan of pumping equipment.
 The ability to adjust motor speed based on demand reduces wear and tear on the pump.
 Overall, the project offers improved pump performance, lower maintenance costs, and a relatively short payback period for the investment.

-Measure Cost 0.5 million JOD Source of Funding USAID Cost / Energy Saved 142.9 JOD/MWh Key performance indicators (KPIs) to measure the progress of the project, indicators Monitoring and Quantification of Impact could include energy consumption reduction, cost savings, pump performance improvement, and extended equipment lifespan.
+Measure Cost 0.5 million JOD

+Source of Funding USAID

+Cost / Energy Saved 142.9 JOD/MWh

+Monitoring and Quantification of Impact Key performance indicators (KPIs) to measure the progress of the project, indicators could include energy consumption reduction, cost savings, pump performance improvement, and extended equipment lifespan.
 A reduction in energy consumption by .5 GWh/year corresponds to a cost savings of approximately 0.048 million JOD/year.